Fall foliage in Vermont is the prettiest experience around.

 The most popular way to view many beautiful maple groves, farm lands, and covered bridges, is by car.
 Vermont offers many scenic drives through out the state.
 Vermont Route 108, starting at Smugglers Notch State Park and heading North is fabulous just for starters!

 For the two-wheeled leaf-peepers, cycling along the beautiful countryside is the way to go.
-If you're traveling by car or bike while viewing the beautiful scenery, you may want to stop at the many antique shops or craft shows in the area.
+If you're traveling by car or bike while viewing the beautiful fall foliage in Vermont, you may want to stop at the many antique shops or craft shows in the area.